Cofa12/Problem_Solving_In_PHP/README.md

 - write time and space complexity big O.
 - insert your linkedin link

-`To see an example you can check demo directory`
+`To see an example you can check problem 1 directory`